OE-FET/Origin-Scripts/README.md

 # Origin-Scripts
 This repository contains LabTalk Scripts for automated data analysis of organic field-effect transistor (OFET) and electrolyte-gated organic field-effect transistor (EG-OFET) data.
-They are compatible with Origin 2018 Pro or newer.
+The scripts are compatible with `Origin 2018 Pro` or newer.

 For these scripts to work:
 - The data files need to have a certain internal structure.
 See the `Script examples` project file for examples.
 If the data were acquired using the [Agilent-415X](https://github.com/OE-FET/Agilent-415X) LabVIEW programs, then the scripts will work.